Troy Stradford

-Troy Edwin Stradford (born September 11, 1964) is a former professional American football running back who was selected by the Miami Dolphins in the fourth round of the 1987 NFL Draft.
+Troy Edwin Stradford (born September 11, 1964) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Miami Dolphins in the fourth round of the 1987 NFL draft with the 99th overall pick.
 Stradford won the 1987 Offensive Rookie of the Year Award for the Dolphins and played for Miami until the end of the 1990 season.
 He lasted just two more years in the NFL and played for the Kansas City Chiefs, the Detroit Lions, and the Los Angeles Rams from 1991 to 1992.

-Stradford grew up in Linden, New Jersey and played both basketball and football at Linden High School.
+Stradford grew up in Linden, New Jersey, and played both basketball and football at Linden High School.

 Stradford currently works as a Sports talk show host on WFTL 640 Sports radio weekdays from 10AM-12PM and as the host of the Gameday Insiders heard weekends on WFTL 640 and WFTL 850 in Fort Lauderdale, Florida.